From advertisement to the reality

 The absolute need for a 30 kph edge in speed !

-If You think these 30 kph were not very significant, please, follow-me, we'l go to attack some enemy bombers.. ;-).
+If these 30 kph were not very significant, please, follow-me, we'l go to attack some enemy bombers ;-).

-To catch a bomber, you need to fly faster than them, OK?
+To catch up a bomber, you need to fly faster than them, OK?

 But what an edge of speed is needed?

-In the France of May 1940, there was no real ground control (see my post on this subject), so the interception was unlikely, so you must chase the enemy bombers up to be sufficiently close to fire at them.
+In the France of May 1940, there was no real ground control (see my post on this subject): The interception being unlikely, you must chase the enemy bombers up to be sufficiently close to fire at them.

 A group of 40 bombers was clearly visible at no more than 10 km (depending from the time, the whether, and so on).

-If you flew only 10 kph faster, you needed 1 full hour to meet them (you can read the proof here!).
+If you flew only 10 kph faster, you needed one full hour to meet them (you can read the proof here!).